RobertoCastro391/TodoList_IAP-ES/backend_ToDoList/README.md

 ### 1. Created Endpoint for User Registration
 **Endpoints Added**:
-- `/users/register`: Registers a new user and saves the user data to the database, including fields such as username, email, and password.
+- `api/auth/signup`: Redirects the user to the hosted UI from AWS Cognito.